wenlongzhao094/wenlongzhao094.github.io/_pages/about.md

 I completed a Computer Science master's degree also at UMass, prior to which I graduated with a major in Joint Mathematics and Economics, a major with distinction in Cognitive Science, a minor in Computer Science, and a minor in Philosophy from UC San Diego.

-My recent research focuses on probabilistic box embeddings and energy-based learning.
+My recent research focuses on probabilistic box embeddings and energy-based models, their learning and inference algorithms, and their efficiency-accuracy trade-offs.
-On the first topic, I study modeling joint probability distributions using hyper-box representations, where volumes have calibrated probability interpretations, and its learning and inference algorithms.
-On the second topic, I explore energy-based models as trainable objective functions for feedforward prediction networks to improve statistical efficiency and performance of feedforward networks while avoiding expensive gradient-based-inference in existing energy-based methods.
+I am also enthusiastic about building systems.

-I am enthusiastic about building systems.
 I have enjoyed collaboration with the UMass NLP Lab on developing an authoring assistant that generates texts according to intent guidance, and a crowdsourcing platform for collecting coreference resolution annotations.
-I have also contributed to a series of AI-for-science projects with the Vision Lab on developing machine learning systems to detect and track bird or bat roosts in whether radar data for ecology and conservation biology research.
+I have contributed to a series of AI-for-science projects with the Vision Lab on developing machine learning systems to detect and track bird or bat roosts in weather radar data for ecology and conservation biology research.

 In terms of industry experience, I worked with Amazon Alexa as a mentee and a mentor in